 The food in Peru is amazing... it's varied and delicious, and worth the trip in itself.
-And I just learned that Peru was named the "World's Leading Culinary Destination" for the sixth year in a row by the World Travel Awards, a prestigious travel industry awards program.
+Peru was named the "World's Leading Culinary Destination" for the eight year in a row by the World Travel Awards in 2019, a prestigious travel industry awards program.